-- 1. Come apart and rest. - 2.
+- 11. Come and rest awhile.
+Mark 6:31. - 12.
 Instruction to youth on recreation.
+Eccl.
+11:9, 10; 12:1.

 "It is natural to seek companionship.
 Everyone will find companions or make them.
 And just in proportion to the strength of the friendship, will be the amount of influence which friends will exert over one another for good or for evil.
 All will have associates, and will influence and be influenced in their turn.
 "The link is a mysterious one which binds human hearts together, so that the feelings, tastes, and principles of two individuals are closely blended.
 One catches the spirit, and copies the ways and acts, of the other.
 As wax retains the figure of the seal, so the mind retains the impression produced by intercourse and association.
-The influence may be unconscious, yet it is no-less powerful."-Testimonies, vol. 4, p.
+The influence may be unconscious, yet it is no less powerful."-Testimonies, vol. 4, p.
 587.